 Scoring in the Low-Key Hillclimbs is simple!

 Riders are divided by division.
-For 2013 we have the following divisions:
+In this document "riders" includes all participants, including runners.
+For this year have the following divisions:

 The scoring rules are inspired by basic principles.
 The rules themselves may be relatively complex, but the principles are relatively simple.